mwszekely/bootstrap-sass-variables/README.md

 # FAQ

 ## No Custom CSS Properties/Custom CSS Variables?

-Nope, unfortunately.
-Not that it would be *impossible* to create 4 CSS properties for every color variable in Bootstrap, but the only way to support the Sass color math used in the library liberally would be to define separate R, G, B, and A CSS Properties for every single use of `tint-color` and `shade-color`, among others.
+Nope, partially because Bootstrap is already rapidly progressing in this areay, but also because CSS variables don't play well with a lot of Bootstrap's usage of color math mixing functions.
 By the time `color-mix` is supported by browsers, Bootstrap will probably have this problem solved anyway (or at least, again, better than the currently-required 4 properties per color).

-You're free to try, but I've already wasted plenty of time looking for workarounds and, again, Bootstrap is rapidly progressing in this area already.

 ## Why are there so many files, like c'mon now